Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Conclusion and Discussion

-Moreover, in our construction, we have $(2,0)$ and $(1,1)$ supersymmetry on the 2-dimensional boundary.
+Moreover, in our construction, we have $(2,0)$ and $(1,1)$ supersymmetry on the two-dimensional boundary.
 So far there are few examples of mirror symmetries for such theories.
 Our constructions can be useful to explore them.